itsflameee/AppleSystemApps/README.md

 A collection of original system .ipa apps dumped from iOS 18, featuring a detailed compatibility list for sideloading

 ## What is this?
-In this repository, you can find a variety of system applications pre-extracted from the iOS 18.7.9 firmware for iPhone XS ([iPhone11,2,iPhone11,4,iPhone11,6_18.7.9_22H355_Restore.ipsw](https://ipsw.me/download/iPhone11,2/22H355/)).
-All compatibility tests were conducted on an iPhone 14 Pro Max running iOS 18.6.2, using LiveContainer to sideload the system apps.
+In this repository, you can find a variety of system applications pre-extracted from various iOS firmware versions.
+All tests were conducted on the devices specified in each list, running the indicated firmware, using LiveContainer to sideload all system applications.
 A complete list of these applications is provided in the table below.

 ## Compatibility
 All applications from this repository can be installed inside LiveContainer, but not all of them will launch or function properly.
 To understand how a specific application behaves, please refer to the application list.